alexkowalenko/axc/README.md

 ## Status

-Finished up to Chapter 8.
-Code generated for X86_64.
+Finished up to Chapter 10, code generated for X86_64; Chapter 4 for code generated for AArch64.
 Tested on MacOS and FreeBSD.
-Would like to support other architectures, such as AArch64.

 ## Chapter 1 Minimal Compiler
 - [X] Infrastructure.